waviousllc/S-Link/README.rst

 S-Link
 ======
+Chiplets require an efficient and lightweight interface to an FPGA for testing, validation, and prototyping.
 S-Link is a simple, scalable, and flexible link controller protocol geared towards chiplets and chip-to-chip communication.
 S-Link defines the link layer, and gives freedom for various application and physical layers.
 The ultimate goal of S-Link is to provide a simple alternative for chiplet communication compared to other protocols.

 S-Link supports the following features: